NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional remarks related to theoretical background

 Figures \ref{fig:dist_to_min_muGLover2} and \ref{fig:points_scattering_scenario1} respectively show the evolution of $\| \Bar{x}^k - x^\star\|$ along iteration and the final distribution of points obtained by NAG-GS at stationarity for the scenario $\mu > L/2$, for the latter the points are projected onto the three planes to have a full visualization.
-As expected by the theory presented in \cref{2Dim_gen}, there is no critical $\alpha$, hence one may choose arbitrary large values for step size while NAG-GS method still converges.
+As expected by the theory presented in \cref{2Dim_gen}, there is no critical $\alpha$, hence one may choose arbitrary large values for step size while the NAG-GS method still converges.
 Moreover, the choice of $\alpha=\alpha_c$ gives the highest rate of convergence.
-Finally, one can observe that the distribution of limit points tighten more and more around the minimizer $x^\star$ of $f$ as the chosen step increases, as expected by the analysis of Figure \ref{fig:mugreaterLover2}.
+Finally, one can observe that the distribution of limit points tightens more and more around the minimizer $x^\star$ of $f$ as the chosen step increases, as expected by the analysis of Figure \ref{fig:mugreaterLover2}.
 Hence, one may choose a very large step size $\alpha$ so that the limit points converge to $x^\star$ almost surely but at a cost of a (much) slower convergence rate.
 Here comes the tradeoff between the convergence rate and the limit points scattering.

-Finally, Figures \ref{fig:dist_to_min_muLLover2} and \ref{fig:points_scattering_scenario2} provide similar results for the scenario $\mu > L/2$.
-For such scenario, the theory detailed in \cref{2Dim_gen} and \cref{nDim_gen} predicts a critical $\alpha$ from which convergence of NAG-GS is destroyed.
+Finally, Figures \ref{fig:dist_to_min_muLLover2} and \ref{fig:points_scattering_scenario2} provide similar results for the scenario $\mu < L/2$.
+The theory outlined in \cref{2Dim_gen} and \cref{nDim_gen} predicts a critical value of $\alpha$ that indicates when the convergence of NAG-GS is destroyed in such a scenario.
 In order to illustrate this gradually, different values of $\alpha$ have been chosen within the set $\{\alpha_c, \alpha_c/2, (\alpha_c + \alpha_{\text{crit}})/2, 0.98 \alpha_{\text{crit}}\}$.
 First, one can observe that the choice of $\alpha=\alpha_c$ gives again the highest rate of convergence, see Figure \ref{fig:dist_to_min_muLLover2}.
 Moreover, one can clearly see that for $\alpha \rightarrow \alpha_{\text{crit}}$, the convergence starts to fail and the spreading of the limit points tends to infinity.
 We report that for $\alpha=\alpha_{\text{crit}}$, NAG-GS method diverges.
 Again, these numerical results are fully predicted by the theory derived in previous sections.